Ucicek/Lidar-car-with-slam/README.md

 - **ROS Melodic**: The backbone of the robot's operations.
 - **Hector SLAM**: Used for simultaneous mapping and localization without odometry data.
 - **Move_Base**: Responsible for path planning and guiding the car to its destination.
-- **URDF (Unified Robot Description Format)**: A XML-based description of the robot's model, including its structure and joint dynamics.
+- **URDF (Unified Robot Description Format)**: An XML-based description of the robot's model, including its structure and joint dynamics.
 In this project, it defines the robot's physical properties, including its wheels and LIDAR.
 - **Custom Node (Motor Command Converter)**: A ROS node developed specifically for this project to translate `move_base` commands into instructions that the car's motor controller can execute.
 This bridge ensures that high-level navigation commands result in physical movement of the car.

 ## System Workflow